Skip to main content

 Ralph Waldo Emerson

 I often wake up in the early hours of the morning.
 Instead of trying to fall back to sleep, I sit lotus style with a comforter wrapped around me.
 I breath in and out and invite the spirit to move me.
 I only invite those who God has appointed to me to be present.
 Good spirits are welcome.
 I wait for words.
 It usually doesn't take long.
-Sometimes, I wake up and immediately write about another strange dream I had.
-I have a spiral notebook tucked into a magazine rack next to the couch for just such an occasion.
 Often the content comes from another place.
 I call this the Emerson effect.
-I am moved by a spirit who may have wanted to say more but time ran out for them so, I am kind of instrument of divine words.
-I don't know if that is true but things we can't really explain, we really can't explain.
-I don't think that I am all that special.
-I have just learned to listen and to write when the spirit speaks to me.
-I am not the author, just the holder of the pen.
-Then there is the funny side of life.
+I just listen and to write when the spirit speaks to me.
+In that moment, I am not the author, just the holder of the pen.
+There is slso the funny side of life.
+And this can pop out nowhere.
 There is plenty of room on the page for that as well.

 The kettle is whistling.
 I will be back.

-Today the toc (tea of choice) is black current with a drizzle of honey and a squirt of lemon juice.
-Why I felt the need to tell you this?
-Maybe just to give you a sort of play by play of my morning writing process.
 I find listening to music helps me write.
 I heard that Stephen King writes while listening to metal.
 That make sense.
 Fits the genre'.
 My writing is a little softer.
 I am listening to Vivaldi four seasons.
-Fittingly, Winter.
+Fittingly: Winter.
 There are a few things I do when I feel down in the funk and funk is not the music I need when I feel this way.
 Classical is my go-to when I'm not feeling motivated or creative.
 However, this doesn't work well for housework.
 I clean up with classic rock.

 A sip.
 Not my fav but tolerable.